freeCodeCamp/freeCodeCamp/guide/english/computer-hardware/index.md

 ![Nvidia Titan XP](https://cdn.arstechnica.net/wp-content/uploads/2017/04/nvidia-titan-x.jpg)

 ### Storage (SSD or HDD)
 The Solid State Drive (SSD) or Hard Disk Drive (HDD) are used to store information on the computer.
 The drive retains the memory even after loss of power.
 A Hard Disk Drive uses a spinning disk to store memory, while a Solid State Drive has no moving mechanical components.
+Solid State Drives are often used to load operating systems since they are a great deal faster than a traditional Hard Disk Drive.

 ![SSD](https://images10.newegg.com/NeweggImage/ProductImage/20-147-373-09.jpg)
 ![HDD](https://upload.wikimedia.org/wikipedia/commons/thumb/f/f8/Laptop-hard-drive-exposed.jpg/1280px-Laptop-hard-drive-exposed.jpg)